-- It is used to treat a viral infection of the eyes in people with immune system problems.
+- It is used to treat cytomegalovirus (CMV) infection of the eyes in people with immune system problems.

 - It is used to prevent cytomegalovirus (CMV) disease after organ transplant.

-- If you have any of these health problems: Low white blood cell count or low platelet count.
+- If your child has any of these health problems: Low white blood cell count, low platelet count, or low red blood cell count.

-- Do not take ganciclovir while taking this drug.
+- Do not give ganciclovir to your child while your child is taking this drug.

 - Do not run out of this drug.

 - This drug is not a cure for CMV infections of the eye.
-Stay under the care of your doctor.
+Be sure your child stays under the care of the doctor.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.